 The action could be open to legal challenges.
 But this is the most recent step of many taken by President Trump to roll back the ACA since taking office in January: He halved the open enrollment period, greatly reduced the ACA outreach budget, and did not commit to making billions of dollars of payments to insurers, guaranteed under the ACA.

-Where would these changes leave the millions of Americans who are in need of health care access?
+Where will these changes leave the millions of Americans who are in need of health care access?
 We want to hear from you.
 Has the ACA allowed you or your family to access health insurance?
-What is at stake for you if Republicans are able to push through the Trump administration's plan?
+What is at stake for you if the Trump administration's exective order successfully stands?
 Tell us your story and we may feature it on the Sojourners site.

 Christians Consensually Uphold Constructs of a God That Can’t Transcend Republican Politics

 Right now as the new health bill is being constructed, I see that my pre-existing conditions are all over that bill and it makes me and my immediate family afraid and anxious.
 I have had diabetes since age 9, kidney disease since age 14, I received a kidney transplant when I was 18, and from then till now at the age of 37, I have dealt with countless hospital visits, medical complications and several near-death experiences.

 I Could Die Before My Child Is an Adult